 Organization-X also lacked a formal and ongoing performance evaluation process.
 Without it, establishing an obvious business case, performance benchmarks, and evaluating progress became particularly challenging.

 “Efforts to improve the organization’s project success rate would need a transformational approach.
-Without it, projects would continue to under-deliver, and the move towards a member-driven service model would choke under the organization’s bloated legacy framework. “
+Without it, projects would continue to under-deliver.
+Additionally, the move towards a member-driven service model would choke under the organization’s bloated legacy framework.”

 – PMO Consultant